realworldocaml/book/other-notes/02-intro.md

-The first pattern that matches the structure of the expression between the `match` and the `with` is chosen, and the right-hand side of the `->` is evaluated, which is the value of the entire expression.
-As is shown in the `peint_log_entry` example, the pattern can also bind new variables, giving a name to sub-components of the datastructure being matched.
+The first pattern that matches the structure of the expression between the `match` and the `with` is chosen, and the right-hand side of the `->` is evaluated, and is the result of evaluating the entire expression.
+As with `print_log_entry`, the pattern can also create new variables, giving a name to sub-components of the datastructure being matched.

-Core also has a whole module full of useful functions for dealing with options.
+Core has a whole module full of useful functions for dealing with options.
 For example, we could rewrite `print_log_entry` using `Option.value`, which returns the content of an option, or a default value if the option is `None`.